 The retry attribute is the number of consecutive ping failures that is tolerated before the module declares the process unreachable and restarts it.
 Each module specifies ping retries.

 interval="interval"

-The interval attribute is the interval, in seconds, between each ping of a managed process.
+Required: false Default: 20 Valid Values: An integer The interval attribute is the interval, in seconds, between each ping of a managed process.

 port